How to Build a Shed

 Step 3

-Next take your side panels, you want to make sure these are perfectly aligned with one another, to do this accurately you’ll need to use a clamp, using this to hold both sides together before screwing in with your dill, again make sure to spread these evenly.
+Next take your side panels, you want to make sure these are perfectly aligned with one another, to do this accurately you’ll need to use a clamp, using this to hold both sides together before screwing in with your drill, again make sure to spread these evenly.
 Do the same with the window panel of your shed.

 Step 4